KangersHub/TorrentLeechX/README.md

     ✓ You can also upload files downloaded from /ytdl command to gdrive using `/ytdl gdrive` command.
     ✓ You can also deploy this on your VPS
-    ✓ Option to select either video will be uploaded as document or streamable ✓
+    ✓ Option to select either video will be uploaded as document or streamable ✓ Added /renewme command to clear the downloads which are not deleted automatically.
+    ✓

 ### Credit goes to SpEcHiDe for his Publicleech repo.